AdamPayne/DDD-AUBG/README.md

 # DDD-AUBG
-Repository to hold the projects for the course in Domain-Driven Design
+Repository to hold the projects for the course in Domain-Driven Design taught at the American University in Bulgaria by Milan Nankov during the Fall semester of 2017.